singhmagh987-ship-it/event-driven-repo/Readme.md

 3. key-serializer
 4. value-serializer
 5. acks. if ack=1 means wait for the leader, if ack=0 means fire and forget, if ack=all means all in-sync replicas (ISR) should confirm the event log.
-6. record accumulator - batch size (max) and buffer memory (max) and linger.ms.
+6. record accumulator - batch size (max) and buffer memory (max) and linger.ms
 7. compression-type
+8. maximum in-flight requests - default value is 5
+9. set retries limit (if a request fails with a transient error)